weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 ## Goals

-This benchmark is designed to illustrate Weaviate's ANN perfomance for a range of different scenarios.
+This benchmark is designed to illustrate Weaviate's ANN perfomance for a range of different use cases.
 In the [results section below](#results), allows you to find a sample dataset that is closest to your production load.
 You can draw conclusions about what to expect from Weaviate in a production setting.